Applied Positive Psychology

 OnLine

 With its person-centered style and humanistic roots, Motivational Interviewing is a natural complement to positive psychology applications.
 In this introductory course, students will learn the spirit, method, and research around MI that makes it a powerful conversational approach to enhance readiness for positive change.
 The course will focus in particular on applications to healthy lifestyle motivation, including the areas of diet and exercise.
 Taught by a member of the Motivational Interviewing Network of Trainers, this is a skill-centered course that will give students experiential exercises to learn core MI skills and the necessary attitudinal stance.
+Additionally, students will learn about the history of MI’s development and its accumulated evidence base, particularly in the areas of health-related applications.
+The intersection with positive psychology frameworks (PERMA and Self-Determination Therapy) will also be explored.

 OnLine